Ayaan-tech/Meeting_Summary_Generator/README.md

 # Meeting Summarizer

 A smart tool to automate the transcription, summarization, and documentation of meeting conversations.
-The Meeting Summarizer uses Whisper Automatic Speech Recognition (ASR) to record meetings, convert them into transcriptions, and uses Mistral (an LLM) to generate concise summaries and provide key details like the agenda and resolutions.
-It also allows users to download a Word document with all the relevant information.
+Meeting Summarizer leverages Whisper Automatic Speech Recognition (ASR) for real-time transcription and Mistral (an LLM) to generate concise summaries, including key details such as agendas and resolutions.
+Additionally, users can download a professionally formatted Word document with all the relevant meeting information.

 ##  Features

-- **Real-time Conversation Recording**: Uses Whisper for transcribing meeting conversations in real-time.
+- Real-time Transcription: Uses Whisper for accurate, real-time transcription of meeting conversations.
-- **Summarization with Mistral**: Generate concise summaries of the meeting, including key discussions, agenda, and resolutions.
+- AI-Powered Summarization: Employs Mistral to generate concise summaries, agendas, and resolutions.
-- **Customizable Inputs**: Users can input meeting-specific details such as the meeting date, initiator, and participants.
+- Customizable Inputs: Allows users to provide meeting-specific details (e.g., date, initiator, participants).
-- **Word Document Export**: Once the summary is generated, users can download a Word document containing all the details of the meeting, including the summary, agenda, and resolutions.
+- Document Export: Download meeting details as a Word document containing summaries, agendas, and resolutions.
+- Cloud Integration: Stores generated meeting documents securely on Cloudinary.
-- **API Integration**: Built with FastAPI to handle the backend operations.
+- User-Friendly API: Built with FastAPI for seamless backend operations.

 ## Tech Stack

-- **Whisper**: Used for real-time transcription of meeting conversations.
+- Whisper: For real-time transcription of meeting conversations.
-- **Mistral**: Summarization model used for generating meeting summaries.
+- Mistral: Language model for generating high-quality summaries.
-- **FastAPI**: Backend framework for handling API requests.
+- FastAPI: Backend framework handling API operations.
-- **Hugging Face API**: Used to access and utilize the Mistral model for text summarization.
+- Hugging Face API: To access and utilize the Mistral model.
-- **Python-docx**: For generating downloadable Word documents containing meeting details.
+- Python-docx: For generating Word documents with meeting details.
+- MongoDB: Stores meeting-specific details (e.g., participants, date).
+- Cloudinary: Stores and manages generated meeting documents.

 ## Installation
+### Prerequisites
+- Python 3.12.3 installed
+- Access to MongoDB and a Cloudinary account
+### Steps
 1. Clone the repository:
     ```bash
     git clone https://github.com/Khan-Ramsha/MeetSummarizer.git